nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 //TODO: add more instructions on how command works

-Exports data in the address book to (... what file_location).
+Exports data in the student list to (... what file_location).

 Format: `export`